-The derivation of the model holds whether the 'universe exists physically or not', decoupling itself from the need to settle this question with an answer.
-Only atomic facts need to exists (and they do since I can easily create one in my mind: $PA \vdash 1+1=2$).
+The derivation of this model of the universe holds whether the 'universe physically exists or not', decoupling itself from the need to settle this question.
+Only atomic facts need to exists for the derivation of the model to hold (and they do since I can easily create one in my mind: $PA \vdash 1 + 1 = 2$ ).
 This is why the system resolves the problem of the existence of the universe elegantly; by deriving it as a model regardless of its true physical status, it can show that all possible observers practicing science will eventually conclude themselves to be residents of a universe described by said model as the guaranteed end product of the inquiry.
-Note that we are not claiming that this type of proof "creates" the universe; we are simply claiming that it doesn't matter for the purpose of the model... if one does science, one will believe himself to live in one whether said universe exists or not, and from the perspective of an observer, for all practical purposes, is equivalent to it existing.
-The take home maxim, is that the universe is not the fundamental object, rather experimental data (atomic facts) is and the universe (a model of quantum gravity) is a concept derived from said data.
+Note that we are not claiming that this type of proof "creates" the universe; we are simply claiming that it doesn't matter for the purpose of the model... if one does science, one will believe himself to live in one whether said universe exists or not, and from the perspective of an observer, and further for all practical purposes, it is equivalent to it existing.